sintefmath/JutulDarcy.jl/docs/src/usage/systems.md

 !!! note "Blackoil implementation"
     The [`StandardBlackOilSystem`](@ref) implements the black-oil equations.
 It is possible to run cases with and without water, with and without ``R_s`` and with and without ``R_v``.
 The primary variables for the most general case is the reference [`Pressure`](@ref), an [`ImmiscibleSaturation`](@ref) for the aqueous phase and the special [`BlackOilUnknown`](@ref) that will represent either ``S_o``, ``R_s`` or ``R_v`` on a cell-by-cell basis depending on what phases are present and saturated.

 A full description of the black-oil equations is outside the scope of this documentation.
-Please see [Lie, An Introduction to Reservoir Simulation Using MATLAB/GNU Octave, Cambridge University Press, 2019](https://doi.org/10.1017/9781108591416) for more details.
+Please see [mrst-book-i](@cite) for more details.

 ## Compositional: Multi-phase, multi-component flow